 Flatbush Avenue: DBP is working with public officials to raise money for the extension of the Flatbush Avenue streetscape project south from Fulton Street to connect the center of the district to the new Barclays Center.
 Much of the design was already completed during the initial $23 million Flatbush Avenue project that began in 2009.
 The next phase, which is estimated to cost around $7 million, would run from Dekalb Avenue to 4th Avenue.
 The project would include a new median, sidewalks, benches, light poles, and plantings.

-Fox Square: Conceptual design of the renovation of this pedestrian plaza at the corner of Flatbush Avenue and Fulton Street is now complete.
-The New York City Economic Development Corporation and New York City Department of Transportation (DOT)-led design is now progressing toward final drawings while DBP collaborates with the agencies to seek approval for the release of construction funds.
+Fox Square: Ground has broken on the renovation of this pedestrian plaza at the corner of Flatbush Avenue and Fulton Street, using designs led by the New York City Economic Development Corporation and New York City Department of Transportation.
+Construction is set to be complete Fall 2014.